DS3Lab/shift/README.md

 # SHiFT: An Efficient, Flexible Search Engine for Transfer Learning

 This repository contains the artifacts (code and supplementary material) for the submission ``SHiFT: An Efficient, Flexible Search Engine for Transfer Learning''.
-The additional details for replicating the results can be accessed via (this pdf)[https://github.com/DS3Lab/shift/blob/main/shift_supplementary.pdf].
+The additional details for replicating the results can be accessed via https://github.com/DS3Lab/shift/blob/main/shift_supplementary.pdf.

 ## Overview